Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Experiments

 \subsection{Experimental Results}

-To evaluate the feasibility of YOLOv8 models for fracture detection in a real-world hospital diagnostic scenario, this section focuses on comparing the mean average precision (mAP 50) and inference time of different models.

-To overcome the effect of the choice of optimizer on model performance during training, we compare models trained using the SGD \cite{ruder2016overview} optimizer recommended by Glenn \cite{glenn2023} and another popular optimizer Adam \cite{kingma2014adam}.
-As shown in Table \ref{comparison}, training the model using the SGD optimizer requires less number of weight updates.
-For YOLOv8m model with the input image size of 1024, the model trained with the SGD optimizer achieves the best model performance at the 35th epoch, while for the model trained with the Adam optimizer, the best model performance is at the 75th epoch.
-When the input image size is 640, the mAP 50 for the YOLOv8s model trained with the SGD optimizer is better at 0.631.
-The difference in inference time for the models trained with different optimizers is less, with a maximum difference of 0.6ms.
+Before training our model, in order to choose an optimizer that has a more positive effect on the model performance, we compare the performance of models trained with the SGD \cite{ruder2016overview} optimizer and the Adam \cite{kingma2014adam} optimizer.
+As shown in Table \ref{comparison}, using the SGD optimizer to train the model requires less epochs of weight updates.
+Specifically, for YOLOv8m model with an input image size of 1024, the model trained with the SGD optimizer achieves the best performance at the 35th epoch, while the best performance of the model trained with the Adam optimizer is at the 70th epoch.
+In terms of mAP and inference time, there is not much difference in the performance of the models trained with the two optimizers.
+Specifically, when the input image size is 640, the mAP value of YOLOv8s model trained with the SGD optimizer is 0.007 higher than that of the model trained with the Adam optimizer, while the inference time is 0.1ms slower.
+Therefore, according to the above experimental results and the suggestion by Glenn \cite{glenn2022,glenn2023}, for YOLOv8 model training on a training set of 14,204 X-ray images, we choose the Adam optimizer.
+However, after using data augmentation, the number of X-ray images in the training set extend to 28,408, so we switch to the SGD optimizer to train our model.

-In the fracture detection task, to evaluate the effect of different input image sizes on model performance, we obtain Precision-Recall Curve (P-R Curve) and F1-Confidence Curve for YOLOv8l with input image size of 640 and 1024.
-As shown in Fig. \ref{fig_curve}, in P-R Curve, the curve of the overall class of the model with input image size of 1024 contains a larger area and its F1 value is larger, which demonstrates that the increase in input image size has a positive effect on the model performance.

-In this paper, YOLOv8 model is used for the fracture detection application.
-In the application deployed on the personal computer, we use YOLOv8l algorithm model for fracture detection, the X-ray images manually labeled by the radiologist and the output images predicted using the network model are shown in Fig. \ref{fig_result}.
-As shown in Table \ref{yolov8}, the larger size of YOLOv8 model has the higher mAP 50 of 0.636.
-However, the increase in model size results in longer inference time, especially on low computational power CPU.
-Therefore, smaller models should be chosen for deployment on mobile phones, such as YOLOv8n with the inference time of 67.4ms.
-For applications on computers with strong computational power, we recommend using larger models to obtain more accurate predictions.

-In order to prepare for the future improvement of the model performance, we calculate the experimental data for each class respectively, as shown in Table \ref{yolov8l}.
-Among all classes, YOLOv8 model has better accuracy in detecting fracture, metal and text, with mAP 50 of each above 0.9.
-On the opposite, the detection ability of boneanomaly and softtissue is poor, with mAP 50 of 0.084 and 0.256, respectively.
-Therefore, in future works, more information about boneanomaly and softtissue should be given to the model to learn.